Necessity is the Sister of invention.

-The Mellin sisters found that activities they always loved to do were sometimes a challenge.
-Nature's inevitable wear and tear on joints can take a toll on grip strength.
+The Mellin sisters found that activities they always loved to do were becoming more challenging.
+Nature's inevitable wear and tear on joints can take a toll on your grip strength.
 Determined to maintain their active lifestyle, they innovated a way to get a better grip and continue to do the things they loved.

-Kerry says, "Later at the party, I told my sisters about having to tape my hand to the broom, and while it gave us all a good laugh, we realized that there was a huge population on the horizon of aging baby boomers with arthritis and grip issues trying to stay active and engaged in life.
+Kerry says, "Later at the party, I told my sisters about the tape on the broom, and while it gave us all a good laugh, we realized that there was a huge population on the horizon of aging baby boomers wanting to stay active and engaged in life too.
 We decided right there to innovate a gripping aid.
-So the very next day my sisters and I jumped into action and began researching, designing and making prototypes to trial."
+So the very next day my sisters and I jumped into action and began researching, designing, and making prototypes to trial."

 They did have some knowledge of the assistive devices on the market and particularly how they'd not changed in 30 years.
 Kerry had spent a year volunteering at Northridge Hospital's Occupational Therapy Center and remembered how limited the tools were at that time.
 "The cuffs we used back then were made of leather, elastic, and scratchy velcro.
 They were not hygienic or adaptable to more than a standard fork.
 I remember as soon as they got wet the patients would complain they were uncomfortable (and worse, really unsanitary!)
-And because the prevention of passing bacteria was of utmost importance, we rarely used them.
-Instead, we would mock up a temporary throw-away cuff using available resources like tape, ace bandages, rubber bands and yes, even popsicle sticks!"
+Because preventing the spread of germs and bacteria was of the utmost importance, we rarely used them.
+Instead, we would mock up a temporary throw-away cuff using available resources like tape, ace bandages, rubber bands, and yes, even popsicle sticks!"